MinistrySafe/api-documentation/README.md

 For those who don't have JavaScript runtime or are experiencing JavaScript runtime issues with ExecJS, it is recommended to add the [rubyracer gem](https://github.com/cowboyd/therubyracer) to your gemfile and run `bundle` again.

+### How to make changes to the API-Documentation:
+- Make the change in api-documentation repo
+- Merge it to master via a PR
+- Run `middleman build`, this will regenerate the index.html
+- Copy the produced index.html over into https://github.com/MinistrySafe/MinistrySafe.github.io, and commit /push that
+- Check out http://developers.abusepreventionsystems.com/ to make sure it is reflected

 Companies Using Slate
 ---------------------------------